ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    parameterizations only once.
 The local parameterization can only be set once per parameter, and cannot be changed once set.

-.. function:: LocalParameterization* Problem::GetParameterization(double* values) const
+.. function:: LocalParameterization* Problem::GetParameterization(const double* values) const

    Get the local parameterization object associated with this parameter block.
 If there is no parameterization object associated